 3. Colorful Coffee (Four Flavoured Syrups and a Coffee Brew Recipe)

 If you need a light version, use a sugar substitute.
-Almond syrup, cinnamon brown sugar syrup, and vanilla bean syrup are all standard favorites, but the blackberry syrup is excellent as well and gives your coffee drink a fun purple or pink color when mixed with creamer!
+Almond syrup, cinnamon brown sugar syrup, and vanilla bean syrup are all standard favourites, but the blackberry syrup is excellent as well and gives your coffee drink a fun purple or pink colour when mixed with creamer!